 Index Rebalancing Strategies

 Different index providers and fund managers apply specific rebalancing strategies depending on the index type, tracking method, and asset class.
-These strategies determine how and when changes are made, as well as their impact on fund performance and volatility.
+These strategies determine how and when changes get made, and how much they affect fund performance and volatility.

 StrategyDescriptionUse Case